naughtygopher/nibbler/README.md

 type BatchProcessor[T any] func(ctx context.Context, trigger trigger, batch []T) error

 type Config[T any] struct {
-    // ProcessingTimeout is context timeout for processing a single batch ProcessingTimeout time.Duration
+	// ProcessingTimeout is context timeout for processing a single batch.
+If less than 1ms, defaults to 1s ProcessingTimeout time.Duration
-    // TickerDuration is the ticker duration, for when a non empty batch would be processed TickerDuration    time.Duration
+	// TickerDuration is the duration after which a non-empty batch would be flushed.
+If less than 1ms, defaults to 1s TickerDuration time.Duration

-    // Size is the micro batch size
+	// Size is the micro batch size.
+If 0, defaults to 100 Size uint
-    Size uint

-    // Processor is the function which processes a single batch Processor BatchProcessor[T]
+	// Processor is a required configuration, it is called when a batch process is initiated either by
+	// ticker or when the batch is full.
+The 'batch' slice received must not be changed, if you have to
+	// process the batch asynchronously, copy the batch to a new slice prior to sending it to a Go routine.
+	Processor BatchProcessor[T]

 	// ResumeAfterErr if true will continue listening and keep processing if the processor returns
 	// an error, or if processor panics.
 In both cases, ProcessorErr would be executed ResumeAfterErr bool
-    // ProcessorErr is executed if the processor returns erorr or panics ProcessorErr   func(failedBatch []T, err error)
+	// ProcessorErr is the function which is executed if processor encounters an error or panic ProcessorErr func(failedBatch []T, err error)
 }
 ```